 Monetarily, for a large company with around 40,000 employees, this would mean a direct additional cost of €17.6 million over ten years, or, nearly €2 million every year: and this is just salaries.

 In this study, the researchers only looked at the direct cost (salary) of short-term (up to 10 days) sickness absence due to unhealthy behaviours.
 The true costs are obviously much higher.
-Sick leaves decrease productivity, cause delays in production, delivery as well may lead to cancellations — all much bigger cost for the employers than the mere salary costs calculated in this study.
+Sick leaves decrease productivity, cause delays in production, delivery, and cancellations — all much higher cost for the employers than the mere salary costs calculated in this study.

-Good news is that there is an easy solution — providing employees with the right tools that not only measure their health but also help them understand it better and keep them motivated to improve their daily lifestyle.
+Good news is that there is an easy solution — providing employees with the right tools that measure their health and help them understand it better and keep them motivated to improve their daily lifestyle.

 This is where My Nightingale comes in.
 The blood test and app use advanced technology to summarise an employee's health into easy to understand scores that highlight how daily choices affect their body.
 However, knowing and measuring isn’t enough.
 Behavioural change is key.
-The My Nightingale app, therefore, comes with everyday health tips and advice for each health result to help make easy lifestyle changes that improve long-term health.
+Therefore, the My Nightingale app comes with everyday health tips and advice for each health result to help make easy lifestyle changes that improve long-term health.
 A free follow-up test is included in every package so that employees can track their progress and stay motivated.

 With the My Nightingale blood test, companies can help their employees:

-All this makes My Nightingale the ultimate new health tracking tool for employees to get a detailed view of their health along with actionable insights to improve everyday lifestyle and prevent illnesses.
+All this makes My Nightingale the ultimate new health tracking tool for employees to get a detailed view of their health and actionable insights to improve everyday lifestyle and prevent illnesses.